xdth/pokedex_challenge/README.md

 This is a "lite" pokedex that I created for a code challenge.
 It uses Context API and custom hooks for state management, styled-components for the CSS-in-JS, routes, etc..

+## Online demo

+<a href="https://pokedex.dthlabs.com" alt="PokedexLite app demo">https://pokedex.dthlabs.com</a>

 ## Features

-- Customised fonts old school, gaming
-- media queries, responsive design
+- Amazing design, with beautiful fonts, perfectly mixing modernity to a retro vibe
+- State management:
-- state management, passing states to specific routes, state manipulation from child nodes via callback function
+  ■ passing states down to components available in specific routes ■ state manipulation from children nodes via callback function passed through with the context
+- Pagination
+- Media queries, responsive design
-- LoadingAnimation - entirely in CSS3
+- LoadingAnimation (entirely in CSS3 for faster rendering)
+- SVG images (local) for faster rendering
-- Unit testing
+- Basic unit testing
+- and more..

 ## Unit tests

 I did not have a lot of time to complete the challenge and testing was not a requirement.
-I still added a few basic tests.
+I still added a few basic tests nonetheless.

   Pokemon page
     ✓ should render the Pokemon page